 Our transplantation technologies may incorporate autologous cells, donor cells, or other sources of cells, including therapeutic cells derived from human stem cells or derived from xenogeneic sources, depending on the clinical indication under evaluation.
 As such, we continue to work with academic collaborators and industry partners to identify and secure the required cells for our therapeutic indications.
-In this regard, the Company has signed a license agreement with the UHN for worldwide, exclusive rights to certain patent-pending technologies for the advancement of glucose-responsive insulin-producing stem cells for treatment of patients with insulin-dependent diabetes and we have a collaboration agreement with a major pharmaceutical company to assess an advanced glucose-responsive stem cell technology in our Cell Pouch.
+The Company has a license agreement with the UHN for worldwide, exclusive rights to certain patented and patent-pending technologies for the advancement of glucose-responsive insulin-producing stem cells for treatment of patients with insulin-dependent diabetes.
 Process development and robust cell-production processes will provide a high standard of production of cells that consistently meets strict release criteria for evaluation of these cells in the Cell Pouch.

-Sernova is also working through collaboration with pharmaceutical partners to evaluate various insulin-producing cell technologies using different approaches intending to combine Sernova and partner technologies to create best in class therapeutic technologies in a potential licensing and marketing agreement.
-In this regard, we have signed a number of agreements to test and evaluate several insulin-producing cell technologies in our Cell Pouch.
-For example, we have signed a collaboration with an international pharmaceutical company to study Sernova's Cell Pouch in a large animal diabetes model.
-The collaboration involved the study of safety, survival, and efficacy of locally immune protected therapeutic islets in our Cell Pouch in proof-of-concept studies.
-Sernova plans to continue to develop multiple collaborations with pharmaceutical companies for its diabetes and other clinical indications to establish potential long-term licensing and co-development relationships.
+Sernova is also collaborating with international pharmaceutical partners to evaluate various insulinproducing cell technologies using different approaches combining Sernova and partner technologies to create best in class therapeutics.
+This includes a collaboration with a global pharmaceutical company to assess an advanced glucose-responsive stem cell technology in our Cell Pouch.
+In addition, a collaboration with an international pharmaceutical company to study Sernova's Cell Pouch in a large animal diabetes model has been conducted.
+The collaboration involved the study of safety, survival, and efficacy of locally immune protected therapeutic islets in our Cell Pouch in a proof-of-concept study.

+Sernova plans to continue to establish additional collaborations with pharmaceutical companies for its diabetes and other clinical indications with the end goal to establish potential long-term licensing and codevelopment relationships.
 In addition to pharmaceutical companies, Sernova has entered into collaborations with various academic institutions relating to its Cell Pouch technologies.